 The music of their favorite British artists stuck in their heads, despite the distinctly American garage band sound that had begun taking hold by 1965.
-Their heroes were The Yardbirds, Who, Animals, Stones et al, and it was these groups they emulated.
+The C5's heroes were The Yardbirds, Who, Animals, Stones et al, and it was these groups they emulated.
 Failed auditions for several record labels suggested their abilites were either subpar or record company A&R men just didn't get it (I'm leaning towards the second possibility).
-The title of the song, "Psychotic Reaction," was proposed to the others by Sean Byrne, who claimed a friend from school had come up with it.
-All five group members contributed to the song's creation, though the resultant demo recording went through its fair share of tweaking as they performed it at local events, constantly adjusting the lyrics and tempo.
+The song's curious title, "Psychotic Reaction," was proposed to the others by Sean Byrne, who claimed a friend from school had come up with it.
+All five group members contributed to its creation, though the resultant demo recording went through a process of tweaking as they performed it at local events, constantly adjusting the lyrics and tempo.
 Brian Lord, a local disc jockey, had connections at L.A.'s Double-Shot Records; Irwin Zucker, the "Promotion in Motion" man for the label, saw potential there and signed them up.

 A reverberating, distant-sounding harmonica, buzzing electric guitar and unconventional tempo changes make the band's "Psychotic" debut quite unique, a blues-infused Brit rock mock-up with a blast of highway 101 garage energy and strange, sometimes garbled, lyrics; the line that stands out is 'I can't get your love, I can't get satisfaction...I owe a little girl a psychotic reaction,' giving a nod to the U.K. influence (The Rolling Stones) and much-closer-to home current hitmakers (Syndicate of Sound).
 The single started getting airplay locally that summer, just as SOS's "Little Girl" was peaking in the top ten; in September '66, "Psychotic Reaction" broke nationally, caught fire immediately and hit the top ten in early October.